cosinus-code/spring-swing/README.md

 # Description

 It allows you to start a Swing application in full Spring context.
-It also allows injection of Swing beans into Swing components created during application run:
+It also allows injection of Spring beans into Swing objects created during application run:

 ```java
 import org.cosinus.swing.store.ApplicationStorage;